cagdascirit/docker-jmeter/README.md

 # docker-jmeter
 Jmeter Docker Images (Jmeter-Base, Jmeter-Master and Jmeter-Slave) for Java performance/load tests.
 Images are ready to be run as Docker container and ready to run on [tutum](https://www.tutum.co).

-[Jmeter](http://jmeter.apache.org) and [Gatling](http:///gatling.io) sources were hacked so now Jmeter has capability to drive Gatling to run performance/load tests.
-That means you can run your Gatling Scala scripts to generate **distributed** performance/load tests driven by Jmeter.
+By hacking [Jmeter](http://jmeter.apache.org) and [Gatling](http:///gatling.io) sources, Jmeter has capability to drive Gatling to run performance/load tests now.
+That means you can run your Gatling Scala scripts to generate **distributed**/**cluster-based** performance/load tests driven by Jmeter.
 There is no change in Jmeter-master for this scenario but Jmeter-slaves trigger Gatling to run tests and collect results from Gatling and send them back to the master.

 Use these (jmeter) parameters on master node for slaves drive Gatling: